-Once, my 12-year-old son asked me what the 1st, 2nd, and 3rd worlds are.
-This is what I told him.
+Once, my 12-year-old son asked what the first, second, and third worlds are.
+I said:

-You are standing by a swimming pool on the roof of a hotel, with an ice-cold Coca-Cola.
-You are living in the 1st world.
+You are standing by a swimming pool on the roof of a hotel, with an ice-cold Coca-Cola in your hand.
+This is the first world.

 About the Author

-Roy O. Christensen founded KT Project to save organizations significant money and time, by providing key resources to leverage expert knowledge transfer for successful project execution.
+Roy O. Christensen founded the KT Project to save organizations significant money and time, by providing key resources to leverage expert knowledge transfer for successful project execution.
 The signature KT Project guideline is the Glossary of Common Industry and Project Terminology, that defines thousands of phrases and terms.
-Contact Roy: firstname.lastname@example.org or 1+403.703.2686.

 - [email protected]